 Based on my experience, Fundrise is less risky than stocks and public REITs.
 You can see the performance numbers for yourself above.
 Fundrise is much less volatile than stocks and public REITs as well.

-Investing With Fundrise For The Long Term
+Open An Account With Fundrise For The Long Term

 My experience investing with Fundrise has been great so far.
 I have followed them since 2015 and have watched them innovate and grow.

-In fact, Ben has always been more cautious and measured than most CEOs, which is exactly what I want.
+Ben has always been more cautious and measured than most CEOs, which is exactly what I want.
 There are plenty of CEOs and investors who are cheerleaders and permabulls, which can be dangerous.

 Financial Samurai is one of the largest independently-owned personal finance sites in the world.
 It was started in 2009 to help readers slice through money's mysteries.
 Sam is a 26-year financial veteran who writes from firsthand experience.
 He has invested $810,000 in private real estate since 2016.